blooregard/rest-node-docker/README.md

 docker-compose up
 ```

-Open a browser to <a href="http://localhost:9985/movie/" target="_blank">http://localhost:9985/movie/</a>.
+Open a browser to http://localhost:9985/movie/.
 Only GET works currently but will add POST, PUT and DELETE at some point.

 Shutdown in another terminal
 ```bash